mini-containers/elasticsearch/README.md

 We recommend you mount the volume to avoid loosing data between updates to the container.

-## Basic Authentication

-While is not a strong security mechanism, Asquera's [http-basic](https://github.com/Asquera/elasticsearch-http-basic) plugin has been added to avoid pesky eyes to your
-Elasticsearch installation.

-Define `ELASTICSEARCH_AUTH=yes` to the container's environment and will enable default credentials.
-Default username is `elastic`.

-You can adjust both username and password by setting `ELASTICSEARCH_USER` and `ELASTICSEARCH_PASS` respectively.

-**Important**: If no password is defined, the container will generate one randomly on each start.
-You can inspect the container logs for the generated password but is strongly recommended you set one by using the environment variables described above.

 ## Cluster and Node identification

 For development purposes, both cluster and node names might be irrelevant, so